 A network diagram is a way of depicting activities that depicts the relationship and dependencies between the activities.
-The diagram below illustrates an example of a Network Diagram that the castaways have created to map out the sequence of tasks to be performed in constructing the ship.
+The diagram below illustrates an example of a Network Diagram that a project team has created to map out the sequence of tasks to be performed in constructing the ship.
 The activities are depicted in boxes or nodes and the arrows depict dependencies between the activities.
 This is called an Activity on Node (AON) diagram.

 The network diagram typically moves from the left to the right (START to END) and includes forks or branches along the way.
-For example, on the lower right of the diagram, the MAST INSTALL action has a dependency on MASTS and SAILS.
-Literally speaking, we cannot install the mast in the ship without sails and the mast first being built.